Azure-Samples/search-qna-maker-accelerator/README.md

 The UI is a React-based Web App available in the `SearchUI` folder.
 Navigate to [**SearchUI/README.md**](SearchUI/README.md) for more details on the web app.

-## Discliamer
+## Disclaimer

 This repo has been tested with document sets as big as 2,000 documents.
-If you have a larger dataset or run into any issues with this repo, please open an [issue](https://github.com/Azure-Samples/search-qna-maker-accelerator/issues) and we will get back you.
+If you have a larger dataset or run into any issues with this repo, please open an [issue](https://github.com/Azure-Samples/search-qna-maker-accelerator/issues) and we will get back with you.

 ## Resources
 + [Cognitive Search Documentation](https://docs.microsoft.com/azure/search/)